maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 TODO Full example

 ## Autnum Set Object Class

-‘irr0_autnumSet’ The autnumSet object class is an RDAP representation of the as-set object in RPSL as per RFC2622#5.1.
+It is the RDAP representation of the RPSL route-set class defined in RFC2280#section-5.2

 Syntax: irr0_autanumSet/< name of the as-set >